chester county spca continues to be in the news…

 Sean Hughes Principal, Lower Merion High School

-So over on the SAC site a lot of the comments are concentrated on whether or not the school district should be involved or not.
+So over on the different websites a lot of the comments are concentrated on whether or not the school district should be involved or not.
 Some comments even talk about Montgomery County convening a grand jury, which is a ludicrous thought in my opinion and how would that even happen?

 As a matter of fact, all the back and forth all over the web misses the point: that regardless of the fact that we were all (or a good portion of us) young and dumb once, this takes young and dumb to a new level that does bump it up a notch into possibly more dangerous territory because all these kids are being filmed.